davidsenack/RiceBox/README.md

 rbtheme [1-10] # replace [1-10] with a number
 ```

-2. To install your own wallpaper and corresponding theme, run:
+2. Or, to install your own wallpaper and corresponding theme, run:
 ```
 wal -i /path/to/wallpaper.img
 ```